Horse racing extra place offers are a great matched betting opportunity. Learn how to profit from extra places.

-Bookmakers offer incentives to retain customer loyalty.
-A good example is to pay extra places on horse racing each-way bets.
-Matched bettors can use the extra place offer to make a profit.
+Bookmakers offer incentives to keep customer loyalty.
+Extra place on horse racing each way bets is a good example.
+Matched bettors can profit from the extra place concession.

-An each-way bet consists of one bet stake split in to two halves:
+Our beginner horse racing guide. explains each way betting.
+An each way bet consists of one bet stake split into two halves:

-1). one half of your stake is to to win the race,
+- One half of your stake is to to win the race

-2). the other half to finish in the top X places.
+- The other half to finish in the top X places

 Extra place offers explained

-The bookmaker is paying an extra place – they pay out on 5 places instead of 4.
-The betting exchange is still paying out on 4 places.
+The bookmaker is paying an extra place – they pay 5 places instead of 4.
+The betting exchange is still paying 4 places.

 If your horse finishes 5th, you lose the win bet at the bookmaker, but win your place bet at the bookmaker.
 However, both of your “to win” and “to place” lay bets win at the exchange.

 If your horse does not finish 5th there will be a small qualifying loss.